jay751207/selenium/README.md

 <li>Run C:\> python run.py will excute the test.</li>
 </ol>

-All 7 test cases are in the run.py file.
+All 7 test cases are in the run.py file. <br/>

-!using ChromeDriver 110.0.5481.77
+using ChromeDriver 110.0.5481.77 <br/>
-!chrome must run with version 110
+chrome must run with version 110